 Protecting Your Investment

-Once you’ve decided on a cello to buy you’ll want to make sure it is protected from loss, damage, and theft.
+Once you’ve decided on a viola to buy you’ll want to make sure it is protected from loss, damage, and theft.
 Replacing such an expensive instrument can cost you a lot of money.
 In order to protect your investment, you should get musical instrument insurance.
-You can read our guide on buying musical instrument insurance for your cello to learn more.
+You can read our guide on buying musical instrument insurance for your viola to learn more.

 The bottom line when buying a viola is to make sure you like it.
 If it doesn’t sound right, don’t buy it.
 If it doesn’t feel comfortable, don’t buy.
 You’re going to be spending hundreds and thousands of hours in an orchestra and the viola needs to fit you.
 To borrow a line from Harry Potter, the viola chooses the player.